tmobile/magentaA11y/_checklist-native/date-picker.md

   - DatePickerDialog
   - TimePickerDialog
   - See native date or time pickers in Gmail or Settings to determine the specific device's swipe order and behavior (Ex: Gmail-Compose-Menu-Schedule send-Pick date & time)
-  - "pop up window" or "dropdown list" can be the role

 ### Groupings